-How Does a Chiropractor Diagnose Spondylolisthesis?
+How does a Chiropractor diagnose spondylolisthesis?

-Chiropractors grade the extent of spondylolisthesis using special imaging tests, such as x-rays, but some patients with spondylolisthesis need a referral to a spine surgeon for further evaluation.
+- Some patients with spondylolisthesis need a referral to a spine surgeon for further evaluation.

-Chiropractic Care and Spondylolisthesis
+Goals of Chiropractic Care

 Chiropractic Treatments for Spondylolisthesis

 - Flexion-distraction technique is a gentle, non-thrusting type of manipulation usually used for degenerative disc conditions and facet strain that may be related to spondylolisthesis.
-This treatment is hands-on and uses a specialized table to assist the chiropractor, but instead of direct force, it’s a slow pumping action.
+This treatment is hands-on and uses a specialized table to assist the chiropractor—but instead of direct force, it’s a slow pumping action.